-The recent drilling, sampling and assay work from two phases of drilling shows that the Company is determined to execute on its announced strategy to immediately explore and develop the Tumblegum South asset.
+The recent drilling, sampling and assay work from drilling shows that the Company is determined to execute on its announced strategy to immediately explore and develop assets that complement its existing projects.
+The success of the first round of work and the positive correlation with the historical results will be followed up with a larger program.